nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to see average rejection rates of a job position.
+1. User keys in the particular job position using the 'find' function.
-2. MrTechRecruiter displays the job position and its corresponding rejection rate.
+2. MrTechRecruiter displays the job position and its corresponding rejection rate. <br>
    Use case ends.

 **Extensions**